 Tilburg can get past most people’s radar because…well, I don’t know.
 I’ve been there, and it is a positively charming city.
-It isn’t typically Dutch, you should not go expecting long winding canals to walk along.
-But you know for what you should definitely visit the sixth city of the Netherlands?
-Its nature and luscious green scenery?
+It isn’t typically Dutch, but that doesn’t mean it’s not worth a visit!
+Have you seen Its nature and luscious green scenery?
 No?
 Allow us to introduce you!

 The city of Tilburg has a lot to offer in terms of culture, art and music, but it is also one of the greenest cities in the Netherlands.
-You can explore and hike through the breathtaking nature, and just get connected with the world around you again.
+You can explore and hike through its breathtaking nature, and just take the time to get connected with the world around you again.

-Let’s start with a location that’s located in a beautiful area, has some old and grand buildings and -yes yes- serves you some of the best beer of the world.
+Let’s start with one of the most beautifully located areas which has some old and grand buildings and — more importantly — serves you some of the best beer of the world.

 This monastery is located inside of the Moerenburg – Koningshoeven Landscape Park and is a must for any La Trappe Trappist beer lover.
 This was built in the late 19th century by trappist monks, and has a really interesting history.

 At the end of the 19th century, a small group of Trappist monks fled from France to Berkel-Enschot.
 Here they found a piece of heather with a few hooves and a sheepfold.
-They embraced this former country residence of King William II – the royal hooves – as their new home.
+They embraced this former country residence of King William II — the royal hooves — as their new home.
 This was the start of the beer brewery.
-The beginning of a life full of prayer and work in peace and quiet (and beer, the good stuff)
+The beginning of a life full of prayer, work in peace and quiet (and beer, the good stuff.)

 They have a tasting room where you can enjoy a delicious lunch or dinner, and then you can start your brewery tour.
-Did you know it take 6-7 weeks to brew the beer?
+Did you know it takes between 6-7 weeks to brew beer?
 You can see how it is brewed on the tour!

 They have tours starting at 2pm from Monday to Friday.
-They have tours at 1:30 pm and 3:30 pm on the weekends and public holidays.
+On weekends and public holidays, they have tours at 1:30 pm and 3:30 pm.
 For the English tours, you can register and go on the tour on Tuesday and Thursday at noon, or Saturday at 11:30 am.

 Even better might be the La Trappe cycling route, which combines cycling, epic surroundings and drinking beer all in one journey that you’ll never forget (well, unless you overdo it on the beers).
 Check it out right here!

-Beer, great nature, epic history – all in all going for a daytrip to the Koningshoeven abby is great thing to do.
+Beer, great nature, epic history — all in all going for a daytrip to the Koningshoeven Abbey is great thing to do.

 Piushaven: Het Drakenboot Festival